Release Date: 7/7/2015

 Also Available On

 When you think about soccer the last thing you would think about is cars.
 Rocket League takes a joke and turns it into one of the best competitive games in years.
 That’s a bold statement, I know, but you have to play it to believe it.

-The visuals are fantastic with individually rendered grass blade, great lighting effects, high-res textures, and gorgeous colors and sound.
+The visuals are fantastic with individually rendered grass blades, great lighting effects, high-res textures, and gorgeous colors and sound.
 I really felt like I was in a stadium playing a sport.
-The customization for your car is nearly endless as parts are unlocked based on achievement goals which makes you want to keep playing to have the best looking car on the field.
-There is a great match making filter implemented and free maps and updates are constantly being added.
+The customization for your car is nearly endless as parts are unlocked based on achievement goals which make you want to keep playing to have the best-looking car on the field.
+There is a great match-making filter implemented and free maps and updates are constantly being added.
 1v1, 2v2, 3v3, and 5v5 are all possible options and they are so great.
-Matches are quick to start up and there’s tons of players online so you will always find a match to join in.
+Matches are quick to start up and there are tons of players online so you will always find a match to join in.
 The servers are also very stable with no hiccups during my entire length of playing the game.

 With that said I can’t stress enough how Rocket League is more like soccer than actual soccer games are.
 You get the thrill and joy out of scoring like you would in real life; this is in contrast to the stale solo plays of real soccer games like FIFA or PES.
 Some people may scoff at that but it’s the truth of the matter.
 Rocket League is addictive and fun and anyone who plays online competitively will enjoy this game even if you don’t like soccer or cars.
 The game has a wide appeal to all audiences and will allow for hundreds of hours of fantastic gameplay.